Gallbladder attacks can be scary, and sometimes people can mistake them for a heart attack.

 Biliary colic can also happen during the night, due to sleeping positions.

-This symptom of gallbladder attack occurs if the problem is not treated for a while.
+This symptom occurs if the problem is not treated for a while.

 When gallstones become lodged in, the bile substance will remain in your body and bloodstream.